-- Given that the subnational design is only now emerging, the availability of historical data for subnational areas is limited.
+- Given that the subnational design is now emerging, the availability of historical data for subnational areas will take time to build.

 To mitigate disclosure concerns, state identifiers are not currently included on NCVS public-use files.
-Independent state-level analyses must be conducted using the restricted-use data files available at the U.S. Census Bureau headquarters or at a Census Research Data Center.
+Additional information about obtaining approval to conduct independent state-level analyses using the restricted-use data files is available here.

 To address the needs of data users and stakeholders for more localized victimization data and to allow for the evaluation of trends in victimization over time within subnational areas prior to the sample redesign in 2016, BJS explored the feasibility of producing subnational estimates for years prior to 2016 using reweighting methods.
 These methods involve aggregating data from the national sample over multiple years and recalibrating the distribution of NCVS respondents within a particular subnational area (i.e., state or MSA) for as many known demographic and socioeconomic characteristics as possible.
 Using this method, victimization estimates have been generated for the 11 largest states and 52 Metropolitan Statistical Areas (MSAs) from 2008-2015.